telerik/winforms-docs/controls/pageview/how-to/programatically-adding-pages.md

 {{endregion}}

+>note In case you need to add a page at a certain position, feel free to use the Pages.**Insert** method passing the desired position index and the **RadPageViewPage** instance you want to add.

 ## Adding Controls to RadPageViewPage

 Additionally, adding other controls to a specified __RadPageViewPage__ programmatically, can be achieved by simply adding the desired control to the **Controls** collection of the desired page, as shown in the next example: